kehantan/labbook/docs/assays/mtt.rst

 =========
 MTT is a long procedure that can take multiple days.
 The steps including:

-* Trypsinise
+#.
+Trypsinise
-* Cell count
+#.
+Cell count
-* Cell seeding
+#.
+Cell seeding
-* Treatment
+#.
+Treatment
-* Actual MTT
+#.
+Actual MTT
-* Read absorbance
+#.
+Read absorbance

 I divided this protocol into sections, so each sections indicates that particular process requires 1 day.
 You can plan your experiments accordingly.

 Before we actually start the procedure, it is best to count the theoretical cells required before start seeding.
-I usually seed 100 uL of mixture that contains 10% DMEM + 1,500 cells into each well.
+I usually prepare 100 uL of mixture that contains 10% DMEM + 1,500 cells into each well.

-Assume we do 7 concentrations (including negative control), then
+Assume we test 7 concentrations (including negative control) for our compound, then

 :code:`Total cells needed = 7 concentrations * 5 wells/concentration * 1,500 cells/well = 52,500 cells`

 After the cell counting step, double check if the cell required is sufficient for seeding.

 *Note: To avoid confusion, examples here uses the exact number of concentrations and number of wells.
-But in reality, we usually prepare more.
-For example, if we wanted to do 7 concentrations, but we would actually prepare for 10 concentrations.
-This is due to slight variations during pipetting and handling liquids.
+But during exact execution, we usually prepare extra.
+For example, if we wanted to do 7 concentrations, we would actually prepare for 10 concentrations.
+This is due to slight deviations during pipetting and handling liquids.
 If you prepare the exact number of concentrations you want, you might end up not having enough cells for the last few wells.
-So calculate accordingly.*

-Requires:

-* Micropipette (100-1000 uL and 10-100 uL)
-* Micropipette tips
-* Waste beaker
-* 70% Ethanol in spray bottle
-* Paper towel
-* Seropipette (5ml and 10 ml)
-* Pipette gun
+So calculate a little bit extra accordingly.
+I would usually add 3-5 concentrations extra for overhead.*

 Section 1 - Trypsinise, cell counting, cell seeding
 ---------------------------------------------------